amnaahmad20/nust-polls-frontend/README.md

 # NUST Polls

 This is frontend for NUST Polls i.e. MERN polling application.
-Frontend is built with react.
+The frontend is built with React.

 ### How to Use